raghav-4002/unix-shell/README.md

 - Can execute multiple commands separated by semicolons.

 ## Currently working on:
-- [ ] Allowing the user to edit the command before pressing enter.
+- [x] Allowing the user to edit the command before pressing enter.
+- [x] Executing semi-colon separated commands.
+- [ ] Advanced logical precedence using parenthesis.
+- [ ] Adding support for Pipelining.
+- [ ] Adding IO redirection.
+- [ ] Job control.
+- [ ] Shell globbing and expansion.
 - [ ] Tab auto-completion.
-- [x] Executing semi-colon separated commands.
-- [ ] Adding `seash_history` file and history preview using arrow key and `history` command.
+- [ ] Adding `.rc` file and history preview using arrow key and `history` command.

-## Advanced features to be added in near future:
-- IO redirection.
-- Pipelining.
-- Shell globing.
-- Job control.
-- A `shrc` file support.
-- Scripting capabilities (maybe).
+- [ ] Scripting capabilities.

 # How it works:
-- Accepts user input.
+- Accepts user input in raw string format.
-- Tokenizes the input into tokens separated by space.
+- Tokenizes the input using lexical analysis, separating commands from operators like `&&` and `||`, into components named `elements`.
-- Parses those tokens to check if it's a built-in or an executable.
-- Handles basic errors like command not found and directory not found.
+- Parses these `elements` into an *abstract syntax tree* according to the precedence of logical operators.
+- Traverses the tree, executing commands.